-Along with making the download of Windows 10 ISO file, Microsoft has also made available Windows 10 Installation Media Tool.
-This Media Creation Tool helps you download Windows 10, and provides the best download experience for customers running Windows 7, Windows 8.1 and Windows 10.
+Although you can directly download Windows 10 ISO or Windows 11 ISO file, you can use the Media Creation Tool to download Windows 10 or Windows 11 and provides the best download experience for customers running Windows 11 and Windows 10.

-To download the Windows 10 Installation Media Tool, visit Microsoft.com and scroll down till you see two purple Download Tool Now buttons.
+To download the Windows Installation Media Tool, visit Microsoft.com here (Windows 10) or here (Windows 11) and scroll down till you see two purple Download Tool Now buttons.

 The tool includes file formats optimized for download speed, built-in media creation options for USB & DVDs, and allows for optional conversion to ISO file format.
 There are two versions of the tool available – a 32-bit version and a 64-bit version.
 Download the appropriate version of the tool and run it.